 Career and Technical Education ( CTE) is at the front of innovation in education in Washington.
 There is nothing more exciting than seeing students engaged in studies that push them to excel and spark their imaginations.
 It is our state’s responsibility to prepare all students for success in career, college and life.
 CTE programs in Washington are aligned with rigorous industry and academic standards.
 Teachers participate in meaningful professional development on curricula and instruction, standards and assessment, and academic integration.
 Program partnerships and advisories communicate this vision with business and industry partners.
 Such programs meet the demands of the new economy.

 CTE in Bellingham Public Schools supports and guides all students as they explore and prepare for careers and post-secondary certificate options.
 CTE emphasizes real world, real life skills to connect students to academics and training that will help them be successful in their chosen career.

 Juniors and seniors have the opportunity to enroll in specialized CTE programs through a partnership with the Northwest Career and Technical Academy.
-In addition, many CTE courses provide an opportunity for students to earn both high school and college credit through the Tech Prep program.
-For additional information about Tech Prep, or Northwest Career and Technical Academy classes, contact the Career Center, counseling office.
+In addition, many CTE courses provide an opportunity for students to earn both high school and college credit through the dual credit program.
+For additional information about dual credit, or Northwest Career and Technical Academy classes, contact the Career Center or counseling office.

 Agriculture Sciences focus on the essential elements of life food, water, land, and air.
 This career cluster includes a diverse spectrum of occupations, ranging from farmer, rancher, and veterinarian to geologist, land conservationist, and florist.
 It also includes non traditional agricultural occupations like wind energy, solar energy, and oil and gas production.

 Business & Marketing focuses on building linkages in IT occupations for entry level, technical, and professional careers related to the design, development, support, and management of hardware, software, multimedia, and systems integration services.